yeronimuz/lnb-domotics-backend/README.md

 # What's next?
 So now you have a micro service that handles your home's sensor data.
 Okay, what then?
-See the power-meter repo: https://github.com/yeronimuz/PowerMeter
+See the power-meter repo: https://github.com/yeronimuz/PowerMeter for reading measurements from your smart power meter. and the web-service repo: https://github.com/yeronimuz/lnb-iot-webservice